cloro

 On this page

-If you’re tracking whether ChatGPT cites your brand, recommends your product, or hallucinates your competitor as the better answer, you need the rendered UI.
+If you’re tracking whether ChatGPT cites your brand, recommends your product, or names your competitor as the better answer, you need the rendered UI.
 To get it, you scrape chatgpt.com.
+This guide ranks the best ChatGPT scraper for that job.

-OpenAI has built one of the most fortified properties on the public web.
-Cloudflare’s 2026 bot defenses fingerprint TLS via JA4, profile browsing behavior, aggressively block datacenter IP ranges, and throw Turnstile CAPTCHAs at anything that looks like automation.
+OpenAI runs one of the most fortified properties on the public web.
+Cloudflare’s 2026 bot defenses fingerprint TLS via JA4, profile browsing behavior, and block datacenter IP ranges.
+They also throw Turnstile CAPTCHAs at anything that looks like automation.
 The page itself streams via Server-Sent Events with dynamic CSS class names that change between deploys.
-According to recent Cloudflare detection research, the platform can now even serve 200 OK responses filled with hallucinated data to waste a crawler’s budget — an active-deception layer most scrapers don’t anticipate.

-Picking a ChatGPT scraper in 2026 is mostly about one trade-off: managed APIs that survive OpenAI’s weekly UI changes vs. DIY scripts you’ll patch every Tuesday.
-We tested 8 across the spectrum — managed AI APIs, headless browser infrastructure, anti-bot specialists, and the DIY framework that nearly everyone tries before giving up.
+So picking the best ChatGPT scraper in 2026 comes down to one trade-off.
+Managed APIs survive OpenAI’s weekly UI changes.
+DIY scripts you patch every Tuesday.
+We tested 8 tools across that spectrum: managed AI APIs, headless browser infrastructure, anti-bot specialists, and the DIY framework nearly everyone tries first.

 Scope.
 This roundup is about scraping the ChatGPT web UI (chatgpt.com).
-For multi-engine SERP scraping spanning ChatGPT + Google + Perplexity + Gemini through one API, see Best SERP APIs 2026.
+For multi-engine SERP scraping across ChatGPT, Google, Perplexity, and Gemini through one API, see Best SERP APIs 2026.
 For Google-specific deep dives, see Best Google Scraper 2026.

 The 8 ChatGPT scrapers at a glance